-This month Team SmartUp is broadening its scope, as we begin research on a major book, setting off on a globetrotting tour of some of the hottest spots in Europe, Asia, Latin America, and the US, to discover first-hand what makes an innovative city, university or incubator, to see and engage with promising entrepreneurs and founders in their element, and perhaps, to meet you.
+This month Team SmartUp is broadening its scope to research a major book, setting off on a globetrotting tour of some of the hottest spots in Europe, Asia, Latin America, and the US, to discover first-hand what makes an innovative city, university or incubator, to see and engage with promising entrepreneurs and founders in their element, and perhaps, to meet you.

 We’re on the hunt for cool, authentic people of all ages who embody the innovative, progressive, growth mindset characterized by many of the individuals we’ve profiled over the years.
 We’re fascinated by founders, creators and change-makers with inspired ideas, breakthrough products and transformative services.
 We’re drawn to those who understand that work and play don’t have to be separate, that life can be lived as a series of intriguing challenges met with nimble momentum and strategic pivots.